COVID-19 SAFETY MEASURES

 - Visitors can purchase tickets online and at the zoo gates on the day of their visit

 We are not currently running a pre-booking or time-slot booking system.
 Tickets purchased online can be used on any day within 30 days of purchase.
-Our team is constantly monitoring the site and our visitor capacity.

 - Helping our visitors practice social distancing